Mutually Exclusive Planning Fields

 Direct or Indirect Planning

-“Direct” planning means that the epic/story is actively planned to a Release, Sprint, Kanban or Preplanned.
+“Direct” planning means that the epic/story is actively planned to a Release, Sprint or Kanban.
 E.g. by dragging the epic/story into a container in Product Backlog or by editing the planning fields in the epic/story’s “Edit Details” tab.

 “Indirect” planning means that the epic/story is indirectly part of a release, e.g. because a parent epic or all the children are planned to the release.
 You can see if the epic/story is indirectly planned to a release in the epic/story overview.

-If you e.g. remove an epic from a release by adding it to a preplanning container in the edit form, a warning will be displayed.
+If you e.g. change the existing planning a warning might be displayed.
 This is only for your information, you are allowed to do this.
 The warnings only relates to direct planning, not indirect planning.